Build Options

 ONEDNN_ENABLE_PRIMITIVE_GPU_ISA

-This option supports several values: ALL (the default) which enables all ISA implementations or any set of GEN9, GEN11, XELP, XEHP, XEHPG, XEHPC, and XE2.
+This option supports several values: ALL (the default) which enables all ISA implementations or any set of GEN9, GEN11, XELP, XEHP, XEHPG, XEHPC, XE2, and XE3.
 Selected ISA will enable correspondent parts in just-in-time kernel generation based implementations.
 OpenCL based kernels and implementations will always be available.
 Example that enables XeLP and XeHP set:

 -DONEDNN_ENABLE_PRIMITIVE_GPU_ISA=XELP;XEHP